icefelt/flask_prometheus/README.md

 **Application monitoring** can answer these questions.
 With good monitoring, you can also analyze long-term trends, compare over time or experiment groups, and build the foundation for alerts and dashboards.

-I'm not necessarily writing about CPU, memory or hard drive space.
-We'd like to abstract that infrastructure layer away and not really worry about it.
-I'm writing about finding the bottlenecks or in your application that may eventually cause performance issues, or even outages.
-For example, if find performance issues and your application has a queue, you could monitor the size of the queue or the rate the queue is increasing or decreasing.
-Another example is you could ping the domain name and/or path of your website.
-A better test may be checking for specific html text near the end of a page.
-This way you'll know if your website is rendering, and you'd catch errors with nginx, apapvhe, or whatever web server you're using.
 With good monitoring, alerts, visualization, and logging, you'll know the health of your application.

 Answering **What** is broken and **why?** maps to **Symptoms** versus **Cause**.